 Diet:

-* I let her eat as many veggies as she wants.
+• I let her eat as many veggies as she wants.
 I started with root vegetables, and then added squash, cucumbers, and green beans.
-She also gets blueberries, apples, canned pumpkin, and some Lundberg organic rice (rinsed).
+She also gets blueberries, apples, canned pumpkin, and sauerkraut.
+Fermented veggies are phenomenal for the gut.

 Alternative Behaviors: